Herman's condition and critical points on the boundary of Siegel disks of polynomials with two critical values: Introduction

+\begin{theorem*}[Herman's Theorem in the periodic case] \ \begin{enumerate} \item For every rational map $f$ of degree $\geq 2$ having a Siegel disk $\Delta$ of period $p$ with rotation number in $\cal H$, there exists an $i$ between $0$ and $p-1$ such that $f$ is not injective in any neighborhood of $\partial f^i(\Delta)$. \item For every unicritical polynomial $f(z)=z^d+c$ having a Siegel disk $\Delta$ of period $p$ and with rotation number in $\cal H$, there exists an $i$ between $0$ and $p-1$ such that $f$ has a critical point on $\partial f^i(\Delta)$. \end{enumerate} \end{theorem*} For completeness, we have included a proof of this corollary in Section~\ref{sub:sup1}.

-One could conjecture that boundaries of Siegel disks of rational maps contain a critical point as soon as the rotation number is in $\cal H$.
-We make a small step towards this conjecture.
+One may state the following:\footnote{Stronger conjectures have been formulated: some are mentioned in Sections~\ref{sec:rem} and~\ref{sec:state}.} \begin{conjecture} The boundaries of Siegel disks of rational maps contain a critical point whenever the rotation number is in $\cal H$. \end{conjecture}